buddies2705/polymarket-dashboard/README.md

 ### Database Issues

 - Database file is locked: Stop the server before accessing
-- Database corrupted: Delete `data/polymarket.db*` files and restart
+- Database corrupted: Delete `data/polymarket.db*` files and restart, or use `/api/clear-and-sync`
-- Missing data: Check polling logs, may need to wait for sync
+- Missing data: Check polling logs, may need to wait for sync, or trigger fresh sync via `/api/clear-and-sync`

 ## License